Rokiis1/roadmap/function_programming/3_level/3_level_functions.md

 steps = ["start", "load", "process", "finish"] follow_steps(steps, 0)
 ```

+In this case, each recursive call moves the problem closer to a stopping point.
+When there are no steps left, the function returns and the recursion ends.

 **Recursion** works well in these cases because the logic follows **structure of the data** or **sequence itself**.
 It is best used when it simplifies the code and matches the shape of the problem.